-A stunning, newly-renovated three bedroom house on the banks of the River Tweed in Kelso with magnificent 180° views over the river and race course to open countryside beyond.
+A stunning, newly-renovated three bedroom house on the banks of the River Tweed in Kelso with magnificent 180° views over the river to open countryside beyond.
 Outside, a fabulous tiered garden with different levels for dining, seating and barbecues leads to the river.
-The south-facing roof terrace provides further opportunities to relax and watch the wildlife on the river or see the fishermen try their luck on the legendary junction beat below.
+The south-facing roof terrace provides further opportunities to relax and watch the wildlife on the river or see the fishermen try their luck on the legendary Junction beat below.

-The house has been beautifully furnished by the owners (one of whom works for a local interior-designer) and is equipped to an extremely high standard with guest's every need in mind including a 40" flat screen HD television with the complete Sky package, DVD and surround sound, wireless internet connection, Egyptian cotton bed linen and towels and even a mini-bar in the master bedroom!
+The house has been beautifully furnished by the owners and is equipped to an extremely high standard with guest's every need in mind including a 40" flat screen HD television with the complete Sky package, DVD and surround sound, wireless internet connection, Egyptian cotton bed linen and towels and even a mini-bar in the master bedroom!

 For fishing guests, the house is incredibly convenient for the famous Junction beat and is close to several other classic beats including Floors, Sprouston and Carham.
 There is also an excellent selection of reasonably-priced fishing towards Melrose and on the Teviot, Till and Whiteadder nearby.
 There is a lockable shed provided for fishing kit or golf clubs and the entrance hall serves as a drying room.